Roads

 For answers to these questions, scroll down to the bottom of the page.

-¨ He was an ornithologist and artist whose extensive observations of eastern North American avifauna led to the publication of The Birds of America (1827-1838), a collection of his engravings is considered a classic work in ornithology and American art.
+Well…a lot.
+Audubon Hills is just as it is named.
+A hilly area (Hills) filled with several types of birds, like the ones chronicled by John James Audubon.
+He was an ornithologist and artist whose extensive observations of eastern North American avifauna led to the publication of The Birds of America (1827-1838), a collection of his engravings is considered a classic work in ornithology and American art.

-Þ Click here to see his works at the National Gallery.
+Click here to see his works at the National Gallery.

-¨ So, not only are there flocks of fowls flying around, but each of our streets are named after a bird (at least most of them!)
+So, not only are there flocks of fowls flying around, but each of our streets are named after a bird (at least most of them!)

-Click here for Questions for these answers:1 Each street in Audubon Hills, is named after a bird, except one, which one?
+1 Each street in Audubon Hills, is named after a bird, except one, which one?

 BLACKBARRI DRIVE